toggle() in jQuery

 toggle() method is used to toggle between show() and hide() method.

-When using the above syntax, elements will be toggled between both showing and hiding immediately without any animation.
+In the above syntax, elements will be toggled between both showing and hiding immediately without any animation.

 - Default value is 400.